learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 ~~~~~~~~~~~~~~~~~~~
 - The default minimum and maximum grade filters are now set to the minimum and maximum grades of the program (to prevent erroneous emails to very old students)
 - There is now a list of commonly used searches to simplify the user selection process
+- Printables that use the user search controller now have default settings

 Minor new features
 ~~~~~~~~~~~~~~~~~~